Elimination Diet Instructions

-If a food doesn’t cause symptoms during the challenge phase, you may add it back into your diet after you have tested all the potential culprits.
-Once you identify your triggers, avoid eating them for several months.
-This period of rest may allow your immune system time to recover its tolerance to some, or all, previously reactive foods.
+If a specific food doesn’t trigger any symptoms during the challenge phase, you may add it back into your diet after you have tested all the potential culprits.
+Once you identify your trigger foods using this process, avoid eating these foods for several months.
+This period of rest may allow your immune system time to recover its tolerance to previously reactive foods.

 Get started with a consultation today: